Guide for a Healthy Pregnancy

 How long will the induction process take?

 No one can accurately predict how long it will take to induce your labor, or how long the labor will take once it starts.
 Sometimes it takes just a few hours.
-However, if the cervix is unripe (hard, long and closed) it takes many hours or even a whole day or more for an induction to work.
+However, if the cervix is unripe (hard, long and closed) it takes many hours or even a whole day or multiple days for an induction to work.
 Just like natural labor, induction takes longer for women when it is their first baby.
 If labor does not occur on the first day, you may be sent home.
 You and your clinician will decide if you need to return another day for another attempt, or wait for natural labor.
 You will be sent home only if your water has not broken, and you and your baby are doing well.

 Be patient, bring things to do to stay entertained, and make sure you have adequate child-care arrangements for several days for your other children.
 Waiting for induced labor to start can be tedious and nerve-wracking – just like waiting for spontaneous labor to start.